Class

 Hasl.Context:allowed-mechanisms

 A list of mechanisms that are allowed to be used by this context.
-This list can be either white space or comma separated.
+This list can be separated by white space, commas, or a combination of both.

 since: 0.1